CosmosContracts/juno/readme.md

 Addresses that qualify will be included in the JUNO genesis block at launch.
 Exchange validators that failed to vote on prop #37 (Stargate upgrade) will be excluded from the genesis allocation.
 Including delegators bonding ATOM to those exchange validators.
 Additionally any unbonded ATOM at the time of the snapshot will be excluded.
 A whale cap was voted in by the community, effectively hard-capping $ATOM accounts at 50 thousand $ATOM in order to ensure a less top heavy distribution.
 10% of the supply difference to be allocated to a multisig committee address for the funding of a core-development efforts.
-The remaining 90% of the excess supply to be allocated in the following ways (20 million community pool, Smart contract competition 2.868.472,42 million to be managed/distributed by the multi-sig committee and the remaining difference will not be included in the genesis file ie. burned)
+The remaining 90% of the excess supply to be allocated in the following ways (20 million $Juno community pool, Smart contract competition 2.373.341,66 million to be managed/distributed by the multi-sig committee.
+The remaining difference will not be included in the genesis file ie. burned)

 **Asset & network metrics**

-The community has proposed the following parameters for the network and native asset (subject to change before genesis based on community polling):
+The community has proposed the following parameters for the network and native asset:

 ⚫️ **Ticker**: JUNO